-It would be cooler if it was a live horse.
+It would be cooler if the horse was a real, live horse.
 Where would we get a horse in New York City?

 The Mounted division has horses..
 What if our medium was mounted police officers?

 It would be amazing.
-We could something like where we tie a rope to the mounted officer and pull them off the horse.
+We could tie a rope to the mounted officer and pull them off the horse.
 Like bringing down an equestrian monument.

-Or we could get two of them and have a game of polo in the park.
+Or we could get two of them and have a game of horse-cop polo in central park.